ufjschool/ob-s14/drafts/second/jamesthieke.md

 Because of this, Hafeez said people like mediums or psychics, who communicate with the dead, would be normally frowned upon.

 “They would be people who are considered to be dealing with some sort of black magic or dealing with the jinn,” he said.
-“It’s something that shouldn’t be done; usually these people are outcasts.”
+“It’s something that shouldn’t be done.
+Usually these people are outcasts.”

-While the concept of the jinn opens up lots of paranormal possibilities in the Islamic faith, Hafeez said the Islamic faith doesn’t want humans preoccupied with them; instead, humans should focus on worshipping God and living a good life.
+While the concept of the jinn opens up lots of paranormal possibilities in the Islamic faith, Hafeez said the Islamic faith doesn’t want humans preoccupied with them.
+Instead, humans should focus on worshipping God and living a good life.

-“It’s part of the faith, you have to believe these things, but it’s something you shouldn’t worry your day-to-day activities with or get involved in,” he said.
-“Because these are in another realm, and it’s not part of your duties on Earth.”
+“It’s part of the faith," he said.
+"You have to believe these things, but it’s something you shouldn’t worry your day-to-day activities with or get involved in because these are in another realm, and it’s not part of your duties on Earth.”

 ###Hinduism